 When Does a Boat Become a Yacht?

-The transformation from boat to yacht is, in essence, a transition from utility to luxury, from functionality to leisure.
+In essence, the transition from boat to yacht represents a shift from practicality to luxury, from transport to lifestyle.

 Less than 15 feet